wearereasonablepeople/ReRouter/README.md

 2. [Path](#path)
 3. [Router](#router)

+The general flow is the following: You set the new `Path` to the app state, the Router listens to the `Path` changes, generates the difference between two `Paths` and then applys the sequence of navigation side effect, by calling the respective functions in corresponding `Coordinators`

 ## Coordinators

 The actual navigation is done in coordinators.
 Coordinator is not a new concept and [here](https://vimeo.com/144116310) is a great introduction to it.
 In ReReouter Coordinators provide 2 things: enum `Key` which you can think of as a Path Item and a method of how to perform the navigation for a give `Key`.